WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 The issuing authority is often a third party entity contracted out by the issuer and registered with by the earner.
-This authority may possess details of PII associated with the issuer as well as the earner which enables the issuing authority to be an intermediary for PII data.
+This authority may possess details of PII associated with the issuer as well as the earner enabling the issuing authority to be an intermediary for PII data.

 DID Semantics
 =============